-- 1. We oppose the planting and relocation of wolves and grizzly bears in the State of Washington and the establishment of wildlife corridors to protect them. - 2.
+- 1. We oppose the planting of predator species into the State of Washington.
+We further oppose the establishment of wildlife corridors to protect these predators.
+(2024) - 2.
 We oppose breeding of wolves or wolf hybrids. - 3.
 We support the right of all persons and landowners to protect themselves and their property, including all pets and domestic animals from a predator regardless of that predator is on any endangered species list or not and believe it is important to work with other agricultural organizations to address and correct the inadequacies of WDFW proposed agricultural exemptions of critical habitat areas.